logo image

 The second image is of Edzell Golf Course, with the clubhouse a short walk from the Arch.

-Inglis Hall Visitor Centre is situated on the High Street, mid way between the Arch and Edzell Park to the north.
+Inglis Hall Visitor Centre is on the High Street, mid way between the Arch and Edzell Park to the north.

 The War Memorial and Shops are also on the High Street.